white-van/discussion-board/backend/README.md

     userRouter.POST("/register", handleUserRegister)
     // The request respondst to the url matching "/user/register" and should include
     // information such as first_name, last_name, email.
-How is user_id being generated? will it be given to us in the request or is is
+How is uid being generated? will it be given to us in the request or is is
     // it made automatically in the database and sent to the front end in a different call

     userRouter.POST("/login", handleUserLogin)
     // The request responds to the url matching "/user/login" and should include
-    // parameters we require for authentication (this will be done later), we can send the user_id to the front end as a response here
+    // parameters we require for authentication (this will be done later), we can send the uid to the front end as a response here

     Should we add a reset password for a user route when we add authentication ?
 (Y)